fnproject/tutorials/ruby/intro/README.md

 {"message":"Hello Bob!"}
 ```

-The JSON data was parsed and since `name` was set to "Bob", that value is passed
+The JSON data was parsed and since `name` was set to `Bob`, that value is passed
 in the output.

 ### Understand Fn deploy